 Advantages of Joining the Coast Guard?

 As an active-duty member of the Coast Guard, you’ll have access to a benefits package that is largely unheard of for most people including College tuition assistance, housing and meal allowance, free health, dental, and eye care, and more advantages offered.
 In addition, other allowances might include sea pay, housing allowance (if you don’t use the government housing that is provided), clothing allowance, family separation allowance, and hazardous-duty pay.

-- Pay: One Joining the Coast Guard, you are paid twice every month, on the first and 15th.
+- Pay: Once joining the Coast Guard, you are paid twice every month, on the first and 15th.
 Income increases based on your pay grade and service requirements.
 All active-duty enlisted members entering the Coast Guard start out earning about $20,000 each year.
 This is just basic pay.
 Members may also be entitled to other allowances, which vary depending on their status.

 - Promotion: You would get promoted based on job knowledge, your performance, time in pay grade, and service requirements.